top of page

 Bio

 Maisie O’Brien is a Philadelphia transplant from Dallas, TX and a Chinese-American adoptee.
-She has had the pleasure of presenting her original work with communities including Great Small Works, National Capital Puppetry Guild, Nasty Brutish & Short, Puppet Showplace Theater, Black Cherry Puppet Theater, The Baltimore Crankie Festival, Asian Arts Initiative, and Vox Populi Gallery, as well as developing shadows, puppets, sets, and costumes for local and international collaborations with fellow storytellers in film, dance, music, and theater.
-Maisie has studied puppetry in academic and immersive contexts like Bread & Puppet Theater, The University of Connecticut, The O’Neill National Puppetry Conference, the Chicago International Puppetry Festival Workshops, and the National Puppetry Festival.
-As a second generation arts educator they also work to uplift local voices with puppetry and narrative arts workshops, summer camps, and festivals.
-This year they look forward to bringing their own puppetry workshops and performances to more local communities, and especially helping further mobilize and celebrate the Peoples's voices with more art and story events.
+She has had the pleasure of presenting her shadow play with communities including the National Capital Puppetry Guild, Nasty Brutish & Short, Black Cherry Puppet Theater, The Baltimore Crankie Festival, Asian Arts Initiative, and Studio 34, as well as developing shadows, puppets, sets, and costumes for local and international collaborations with fellow storytellers in film, dance, music, and theater.
+Maisie has studied puppetry in moments of academia and reckless abandon like Bread & Puppet Theater, The University of Connecticut, The O’Neill National Puppetry Conference, the Chicago International Puppetry Festival Workshops, and the National Puppetry Festival.
+As a second generation arts educator they also work to encourage the people's voices with puppetry and narrative arts workshops, summer camps, and festivals.
+This year they look forward to bringing their workshops and performances to more local communities, and helping seed collective liberation in connecting us to more of each other's experiences.

 Peoplehood Parade 2022 with Spiral Q in West Philly, photo by Ro Adler